pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 # Someone can follow?
-This is my end for now... but in same way can be an usefull starting point to someone more expert than me on Alipine Linux.
+This is my end for now... but in same way can be an usefull starting point to someone more expert than me on AlpineLinux.

 I'm looking on [gitlab alpine](https://gitlab.alpinelinux.org/alpine) and on [Alpine Linux](https://alpinelinux.org/), great places... probably too great for me.

 I don't see a way to build a live image, particulary I don't kwow how to load `filesystem.squashfs` from initram and chroot on it.
-Of course, it's possible, but it's not the way the installing ISO work and don't have any sample to look.
+Of course it's possible, but it's not the way the installing ISO is made and I don't have any sample to look.

 I think that we lacks more, is an "Angel" able to use [mkinitfs](https://gitlab.alpinelinux.org/alpine/mkinitfs) to build an initramfs able to mount this `filesystem.squashfs` and mount it as new_root.